gabo1208/eventing-rabbitmq/amqp091-spec-draft.md

 and `data` are represented.

-The event metadata and data is then rendered in accordance with the event format specification and the resulting data becomes the AMQP 0-9-1 application [data][data] section.
+The event metadata and data is then rendered in accordance with the event format specification and the resulting data becomes the AMQP 0-9-1 content body section.

 #### 3.2.3.
 Metadata Headers